A Tragic Princess of the Song Dynasty and Her Controversial Counterfeit

 Genre Painting of the Capital City (Bianjing or Kaifeng) of the Song Dynasty, by Artist Zhang Zeduan (1085 — 1145) — The Palace Museum

-Duofu was the oldest (17 years old), unmarried princess at that time, so she was offered to the King of Jin.
+Duofu was the oldest (17 years old) unmarried princess then, so she was offered to the King of Jin.

-Duofu and her husband lived a poverty life since after.
+Duofu and her husband lived a poverty life since then.

 A sachet of Song Dynasty — Nanjing Museum (Photo by Dongmaiying)